maanavjugalshah/maanavjugalshah/README.md

 ## 🧠 About Me

-I'm a Computer Engineering student at Purdue University with a passion for building **intelligent autonomous systems**—from drone swarms to computer vision-powered robotics.
+I'm a Junior Computer Engineering student at Purdue University with a passion for building **intelligent autonomous systems**—from drone swarms to computer vision-powered robotics.

 I love working at the intersection of: